mayura-andrew/GrokkingAlgorithms/README.md

 search("you")
 '''
 Breadth-first search takes O(number of people + number of edges), and it's more commonly written as O(V+E) V for number of vertices, E for number of edges.
+Breadth-first search tells you if there's a path from A to B.
+If there's path, breadth-first search-first will find the shortest path.
+If you have a problem like "find the shortest X", try modeling your problem as a graph, and use breadth-first  search to solve.
+A directed graph has arrows, and the relationship follows the direction of the arrow (rama -> adit means "rama owes adit  money"). undirected graphs don't have arrows, and the relationship goes both ways, (ross - rachel means "ross dated rachel and rachel dated ross").
+You need to check people in the order they were added to the search list, so the search list needs to be a queue.
+Otherwise, you won't get the shortest path.
+Once you check someone, make sure you don't check them again.
+Otherwise, you might end up in an infinite loop.
 '''
 ```
 ### Credits goes to Aditya Y. Bhargava - grokking algorithms Book